Foxtail Millet Farming: Growing Health, Sustainability, and Resilience

 FAQs

-1. Why are foxtail millets ideal for organic farming?
+1. Why is Foxtail Millet Farming ideal for organic agriculture?

-2. How much seed is needed for an acre?
+2. How much seed is required per acre?

-Around 12–15 kilograms of foxtail millet seeds are sufficient for one acre of land.
+Generally, 12–15 kilograms of foxtail millet seeds are sufficient for one acre, depending on sowing methods and soil conditions.

-3. Can millets replace rice or wheat in the diet?
+3. Can foxtail millet replace rice or wheat in daily diets?

-4. What’s the right sowing season for foxtail millets?
+4. What is the best sowing season for foxtail millets?